Please contact us by filling out the form via the button below.

 R-9 polyisocyanurate insulation provides frost protection.
-A slab mounted heater provides freeze protection to both the pipes inside the industrial shelter and the riser pipes beneath the slab.
+A slab-mounted heater provides freeze protection for both the pipes inside the industrial shelter and the riser pipes beneath it.
 There are almost limitless size options and Safe-T-Cover carries standard models from 9" x 26" x 25" to 90" x 174" x 90" with significantly larger custom enclosures built.
-All enclosures come in four colors for free with more than 30 other options available for a price.
-The panel design makes these industrial enclosures easy to customize from from size and color to climate control to cutouts and additions.
+All enclosures come in four colors at no extra cost, with more than 30 other options also available.
+Modular design makes these industrial enclosures easy to customize from from size and color to climate control to cutouts and additions.

 These have no insulation at all to provide frost or freeze protection, but do provide some vandal, accident and thief protection as they are powder coated steel and do include a locking mechanism.
-They became popular when the housing market crashed in 2008 and metal theft went on the rise.
-These cages were advertised as the cheapest most dependable solution to this theft.
-Unfortunately, they are often only protected with a cheap lock and since the theif can actually see what they are looking for, are less likely to deter theft than a solid enclosure.
+They became popular when the housing market crashed in 2008 and precious metals theft surged.
+These cages were advertised as the cheapest, most dependable solution against theft.
+Unfortunately, they are often only secured by a cheap lock and since the thief can actually see what they are looking for, are less likely to deter theft than a solid enclosure.
 Cages used to be a less expensive alternative, but are now about the same price as an aluminum enclosure.

 Manufacturers that focus on fake rocks often make a variety of products that are used together to achieve proper protection.
 They may offer fake rocks or plastic enclosures along with insulated bags.
-The R-13 thermal insulation of one of their bags provides frost protection to the pipes within the bag, but there is no thief or vandal protection.
-The bags come in a few sizes from 24" x 24" to 60" x 60" and come in green, blue, and tan.
+R-13 thermal insulation in one company's bag provides frost protection to the pipes within the bag, but there is no thief or vandal protection.
+The bags come in a few sizes, ranging from 24" x 24" to 60" x 60" and come in green, blue and tan.
 Since they are only for insulation, they are often sold with a fake rock or plastic enclosure.
 Both fake rocks and plastic enclosures are mainly for smaller equipment such as a 2" or smaller backflow preventer.